 No inmate will be denied reasonably necessary medical care based on financial status.
 The cost related to any facility provided medical care will be deducted from the inmates account.
-Medical deductions resulting in a negative balance may be added as restitution to the inmate final offense disposition.
-The county may seek restitution in civil court.
+Medical deductions resulting in a negative balance may be added as restitution to the inmate's final offense disposition or the county may seek restitution in civil court.